 In the world of literature, there has been an explosion of books dealing with this very issue.
 Memoirs from women who were once or still are struggling with weight.
 Books like It Was Me All Along by Andie Mitchell, Big Girl: How I Gave up Dieting and Got a Life by Kelsey Miller, Things No One Will Tell Fat Girls by Jes Baker, and the highly-anticipated Hunger by Roxane Gay due to be released this summer, are climbing the New York Times Bestseller list and quickly.

 Yet, there is still work to be done.
 According to the National Eating Disorders Association, 20 million women and 10 million men will suffer from a “clinically significant” eating disorder in their lifetime.
 As if that number isn’t alarming enough, the organization reports that by the age of six, 40-60% of young girls worry about their weight.
 Something must be done.

-My Body, My Words will bring a chorus of strong voices to this fight.
-With commitments from writers like Beverly Donofrio (Riding in Cars with Boys), Martha Frankel (Hats and Eyeglasses), Abigail Thomas (What Comes Next and How to Like It), and more.
+My Body, My Words brings a chorus of strong voices to this fight.
+With contributions from writers like Beverly Donofrio (Riding in Cars with Boys), Martha Frankel (Hats and Eyeglasses), Abigail Thomas (What Comes Next and How to Like It), and more.
 My Body, My Words will offer readers and educators the unique experience of finding all of these voices in one place.

 Amye Archer & Loren Kleinman, Editors